moby/moby/libnetwork/ROADMAP.md

 1. Sandbox: An isolated environment.
 This is more or less a standard docker container.
 2. Endpoint: An addressable endpoint used for communication over a specific network.
 Endpoints join exactly one network and are expected to create a method of network communication for a container.
 Endpoints are garbage collected when they no longer belong to any Sandboxes.
 Example : veth pair
 3. Network: A collection of endpoints that are able to communicate to each other.
-These networks are intended to be isolated from each other and do not cross communicate.
-Networks house endpoints which can communicate with each other.
+Networks are intended to be isolated from each other and to not cross communicate.

 #### axioms
-The container network model is a few axioms about how libnetwork wishes to supply interoperation between networks and containers.
+The container network model assumes the following axioms about how libnetwork provides network connectivity to containers:

 1. All containers on a specific network can communicate with each other freely.
 2. Multiple networks are the way to segment traffic between containers and should be supported by all drivers.